t3-oss/create-t3-app/www/src/pages/en/usage/trpc.md

 ### 📄 `pages/api/trpc/[trpc].ts`

-This is the entrypoint for your API and exposes the tRPC router.
-Normally, you won't touch this file very much, but if you need to, for example enable CORS middleware or similar, it's useful to know that the exported `createNextApiHandler` is a [Next.js API handler](https://nextjs.org/docs/api-routes/introduction) which takes a [request](https://developer.mozilla.org/en-US/docs/Web/API/Request) and [response](https://developer.mozilla.org/en-US/docs/Web/API/Response?retiredLocale=sv-SE) object.
+This is the entry point for your API and exposes the tRPC router.
+Normally, you won't touch this file very much, but if you need to, for example, enable CORS middleware or similar, it's useful to know that the exported `createNextApiHandler` is a [Next.js API handler](https://nextjs.org/docs/api-routes/introduction) which takes a [request](https://developer.mozilla.org/en-US/docs/Web/API/Request) and [response](https://developer.mozilla.org/en-US/docs/Web/API/Response?retiredLocale=sv-SE) object.
 This means that you can wrap the `createNextApiHandler` in any middleware you want.
 See below for an [example snippet](#enabling-cors) of adding CORS.

 ### 📄 `server/trpc/context.ts`